rossunger/GodotExtraGUI/README.md

 TabButton  is a button that works like a TabContainer.
 You specify the name of the tabGroup, and which Control (aka tab) this button corresponds to

 ToggleVisibleButton is a button that shows/hides a control which you choose

+Renameable  makes an object renameable.
+Specify the label to edit, and it will make a popup to handle the rest